-Students studying in grades I, II & II are initially just familiarized with the basics of programming through Edurobo, an in-house designed robot, which assists them in learning programme via interactive play by moving a robot in various sequences and also through Scratch Junior, a software that provides a first-hand learning of programming a robot.
+Students from pre-primary & primary classes, studying in grades I, II & II are initially eased into the robotics courses by familiarizing with the basics of programming through Edurobo, an in-house designed robot, which assists them in learning program via interactive play by moving a robot in various sequences and also through Scratch Junior, a software that provides first-hand learning of programming a robot.
 Our motive is to introduce programming to the students in the easiest way possible.

 Grades IV & V is where our curriculum delves deeper into the concepts of robotics.
 The students learn to program the turnover, in-house designed robot, through a software namely Blockyduino, by Google.
 The ideal motive for these grades is to bring them face to face with the applications of digital sensors, infrared rays, the logic behind each programming.
 This phase is a huge learning curve for the students, as they learn to build a complete robot of various characteristics such as obstacle avoidance, Edge line robot, soil moisture detection, etc. The students are encouraged to come up with their own ideas transform the same logic into programming.
 If a student feels he wants to assemble a robot by himself, he can.